SPSCommerce/sps-api-standards/README.md

 - **Consistency**: Understanding how to interact with one resource informs how to interact with any resource.
 Don't surprise your users.
 - **Discoverability**: API responses guide users without the need for external documentation.
-- **Simplicity**: Complex user workflows are constructed from smaller, easier-to-understand parts (East of Use).
+- **Simplicity**: Complex user workflows are constructed from smaller, easier-to-understand parts (Ease of Use).
 - **Opinionatedness**: There is one clear way to do something.
 - **Tolerance**: Contracts and consumers are as forgiving as possible without compromising security.
 - **Automation**: Standards and statements should be structured and considered in such a way as to lean towards defendable standards through automation where it does not compromise another design principle.